The Commonplace

 0.01

 There is a regime fork: the same coordination-compressing technology can yield either broad-based gains (widespread wage/output increases) or superstar concentration (concentration of gains among few agents), depending on who captures the coordination rents (who controls organizational elasticity).
-Inequality mixed medium distribution of gains (e.g., wage and output concentration measures across agents/firms)
+Inequality mixed distribution of gains (e.g., wage and output concentration measures across agents/firms)

 Coordination-compressing tech can produce either broad-based gains or superstar concentration depending on rent capture (bimodal/conditional distributional outcome)